MakeFixHack/subwaive/subwaive/setup.md

 The relevant `.env` keys are:

 * CALENDAR_URL - the local used to download the ical file containing the calendar
+* CALENDAR_WWW_ENDPOINT- your public calendar's address, for building URLs

 ## Cronjobs